ipa-lab/performance-evolution-study/README.md

 ### Infer
 A working version of [Infer](https://github.com/facebook/infer) is required.
 Infer can be installed from source or from the [official Infer website](https://fbinfer.com/)

+### Packaging

+The python package **packaging** is required.
+We used version 21.3 of packaging, because this version was able to sort versions of releases with the least troubles.

 ### Linux
 Since Infer only works on Linux, it is necessary to run the files on a Linux machine.